timofeymukha/eddylicious/docs/developer_guide/contributing.rst

 ============

 Your contributions to the project are most welocome!
-The best way to precede is open an issue on Bitbucket where you can describe the contribution you have in mind.
+The best way to precede is open an issue on Github where you can describe the contribution you have in mind.
 Then it can be discussed with the community.